-March 27 – April 10, Stay at Home Order: Governor Walz has directed that Minnesotans should stay home except to pick up essential items (like food, medicine, gas), to relocate for safety reasons, or to go to work if your job is deemed essential.
+March 27 – May 18, Stay at Home Order: Governor Walz has directed that Minnesotans should stay home except to pick up essential items (like food, medicine, gas), to relocate for safety reasons, or to go to work if your job is deemed essential.
 If you leave your home, keep six feet between you and others.
 You can be active outside (walking, running) during this time but not close to others.
 By limiting social interactions, we decrease the chance of spreading COVID-19 and help our health care sector prepare for increased demands.
-Learn more: #StayHomeMN Frequently Asked Questions
+(Stay at Home Order: Frequently Asked Questions)

 The Institute building is closed until further notice, but our team is working remotely to continue serving our clients and students as much as possible.
 Many classes and services have moved to online tools like Zoom and YouTube or are being offered via phone and email.
 We will continue to develop innovative ways to serve our New American community during these unprecedented times.
 Thank you for your support!

 - Find out how to learn English at home.
-Classes will happen on phones, computers, and through the mail between now and April 13, or until further notice.
+Classes will happen on phones, computers, and through the mail until further notice.

 - Text @efws to 81010 to get news, updates, and homework from your teachers.